Chazelle's 'First Man' Chronicles Personal Losses Behind Armstrong's 'Giant Leap'

 On how he shot the space sequences to feel visceral and terrifying

 We tried to shoot it in a way where we and the actors could be experiencing some version of it.
 So instead of using green screen or kind of relying on digital effects to paint the picture, we used full-scale replicas of these capsules.
-They were exactly the same size and all the details were exactly the same.
+They were exactly the same size, and all the details were exactly the same.

 Our production designer, Nathan Crowley, did an incredible job rebuilding these things and we would mount them on motion-control systems, gimbals, that would move and rock back and forth quite violently if we needed them to.
 And we would set those up against giant LED screens, so it was kind of like being in a simulator ride.
 You sort of sit inside them and you can't see off the set, you look out the window, you see space imagery instead of film equipment or crew or a green screen that we'll fill in later.
 You see the Earth spinning by over and over again. ...

 Our [cinematographer] had a big light that was on a crane that would rotate around the capsule, simulating the sun. ...
-The hope was if we can feel it on set, if the camera is immediately getting a sense of the visceral reality, and we're not having to rely on digital post-production effects to give that sense, then the audience is going to feel it.
+The hope was if we can feel it on set, if the camera is immediately getting a sense of the visceral reality and we're not having to rely on digital post-production effects to give that sense, then the audience is going to feel it.
 The actors are going to be that much more in it.
 The sweat you see on screen will be real.
 The shaking will be real.
 Even some of the terror will be real.
 The nausea will be real.
 And, by extension, the audience will really feel that they themselves are in that capsule, too.

 On the sound design in space scenes, which includes alarms, banging and mechanical sounds